NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-Specimen.page.md

 <a name="subject"></a>
 #### subject
-MUST be provided.
-This should be a reference to the Patient resource or the identifier, NHS number, for the patient.
+SHALL be provided.
+This SHOULD be a reference to the Patient resource or the identifier, NHS number, for the patient.
 ```json
 "subject": {
         "reference": "Patient/Patient-MeirLieberman-Example",